Medicare and Cataracts Surgery

-Cataracts are the leading cause of blindness in the world.
-Cataracts can occur at any age, but are most common later in life.
-Cataracts are so common in seniors, that cataracts are considered part of the aging process.
-If you're on Medicare, you should be aware of causes, symptoms and treatments for cataracts.
-Medicare does cover surgery for cataracts as well as glasses or lenses that may be needed following the surgery.
+Cataracts are the leading cause of blindness in the world according to the National Institutes of Health and the World Health Organization.
+Even though they can occur at any age, cataracts are most common later in life, so common that they're considered part of the aging process.
+If you're on Medicare, you should understand what cataracts are, as well as their symptoms and treatments.

 Symptoms of cataracts

-With cataracts, how you see colors, headlights, and sunlight may change.
-Double vision can occur in people with cataracts if the cataracts cause a difference in the degree of opacity in one part of the lens over another.
-While none of the symptoms automatically mean you have cataracts, they are commonly associated with cataracts.
+With cataracts, your perception of colors, headlights, and sunlight may change.
+Double vision can occur in people with cataracts, if the cataracts cause a difference in the degree of opacity in one part of the lens over another.
+While none of these symptoms automatically mean you have cataracts, they are commonly associated with cataracts.

 Types of cataracts

-Multiple cataracts are possible in more than one part of the eye.
+Multiple cataracts: affecting more than one part of the eye

-- Nuclear cataracts are in the central part of the eye
+Nuclear cataracts: occurring in the central part of the eye

-- Cortical cataracts are located in the cortex, which surrounds the center of the eye
+Cortical cataracts: affecting the cortex, which surrounds the center of the eye

-- Posterior subcapsular cataracts are at the back of the lens.
+Posterior subcapsular cataracts: occurring at the back of the lens

 Treating cataracts with surgery